ADHD Adult Screening: Understanding ADHD in Adults - A Comprehensive Guide

 • Interviews with informants, often parents or family members.

-• Objective attention tests or brain scans.
+• Objective attention tests or brain scans, such as computerized attention tasks or neuroimaging studies.

 Benefits of Formal Diagnosis